Types of Employment

 Independent contractors are usually not considered to be employees and are not covered by normal employment law.

-However, if you are an independent contractor, the organisation that engages with you still has a legal responsibility to provide you with a safe working environment and one that is free from discrimination.
-As an independent contractor, you are also covered by laws that protect you against unfair contracting arrangements.
+However, if you are an independent contractor, the organisation that engages with you still has a legal responsibility to provide you with a safe working environment and one that is free from discrimination, and you are also covered by laws that protect you against unfair contracting arrangements.

-A definition of ‘employee’ and ‘employer’ will now be determined by ascertaining the ‘real substance, practical reality and true nature of the relationship between the individual and the person’, instead of the current approach of examining the terms of the contract.
+Union-won changes came into operation in 2024 that make a huge difference for workers – including a commonsense definition of ‘employee’ and ‘employer’ that is determined by the ‘real substance, practical reality and true nature of the relationship between the individual and the person’ (instead of the terms of the contract).

 Not sure if you’re an independent contractor?

-• You do not have control over the way you work – genuine independent contractors can choose how they get a job done, including by hiring other people to sub-contract work to
+• You do not have control over the way you work (genuine independent contractors can choose how they get a job done, including by hiring other people to whom they sub-contract work)

-• You are integrated into your employer’s organisation – genuine independent contractors remain independent, meaning you should not have a boss to report to
+• You are integrated into your employer’s organisation (genuine independent contractors remain independent, meaning you should not have a boss to whom you report)

 • Your employer can suspend or dismiss you as they would an employee